NeuroTechX/ntx_slack_archive/general.md

  >There's a blockchain group here in Montreal that I know well, but they are mostly interested in the Fintech Vertical.

+7/9/2017 5:23 AM

+ **rashi** :

+ >Has anyone investigated hypnosis, subliminal messaging, consciousness and the like?
+I found a textbook on it and would love to discuss what I've read.